vitalab/vitalab.github.io/article/_posts/2020-07-02-What_Matters_in_RL.md

 > Deep reinforcement learning (RL) has seen increased interest in recent years due to its ability to have neural-network-based agents learn to act in environments through interactions.
 For continuous control tasks, on-policy algorithms such as REINFORCE, TRPO, A3C, PPO and off-policy algorithms such as DDPG and SAC have enabled successful applications such as quadrupedal locomotion, self-driving or dexterous in-hand manipulation.

 However, many of these algorithms employ high and low-level choices that may not be mentioned in their respective papers.
 Engstrom et al.[^1] showed that the original PPO paper failed to mention several key design choices that actually make up most of the improvements PPO had over prior methods.
-Reproducibility is almost impossible to achieve.[^2]
+Code-level and algorithmic level hidden implementation details severly hinder reproducibility and slow down research in a field where reproducibility is already hard to achieve.[^2]

 # Methods